-The general insurance business of the Issuer and its subsidiaries (the Group) is carried on by a wholly-owned subsidiary of the Issuer, HKMC Insurance Limited (HKMCI).
-The Issuer has issued a parental guarantee in favour of the participating lenders for the HKMCI's due performance of its insurer's obligations under the programmes and schemes operated by the HKMCI (see "Description of the Issuer - Business Overview").
+The general insurance business of the Issuer is carried out by one of its wholly-owned subsidiaries, HKMC Insurance Limited (HKMCI).
+The Issuer has issued a parental guarantee in favour of the participating lenders for the HKMCI's due performance of its obligations under the insurance programmes and schemes operated by the HKMCI (for more information, see the section entitled "Description of the Issuer - Business Overview").
 If such guarantee is called upon, the Issuer is required to discharge the HKMCI's liabilities under the relevant programmes and schemes and the Issuer's business, financial condition and results of operations may be adversely affected.